Jaewon30/FTS-Control-and-Data-Visualization/README.md

 ## Project Overview

 This project involves developing control and data acquisition/visualization software for a Fourier Transform Spectrometer (FTS) used for optical characterization of materials, filters, and other optical components.
-The spectrometer supports microwave and sub-millimeter astrophysics, planetary science, and Earth science missions.
+The spectrometer supports microwave and sub-millimeter astrophysics missions at NASA Goddard Space Flight Center.

 The project utilizes two main hardware components:
 1. **LabJack U6**: A versatile data acquisition device.